What's On

 arts & crafts

-We’ve always been keen to promote local craftsmen and women at the Fair, both those pursuing a more traditional line, as well as those more contemporary, from photographers, jewellers and potters, those working with leather, wool, wood, slate and so on, through to thatchers, bakers and wheelwrights, also, this year the Devon Guild of Craftsmen will be back on the Green exhibiting, demonstrating and providing perhaps the odd early Christmas present!
-There will be an amazing range of different people displaying such a variety of skills - not to be missed, both on the Green and in the Craft Field.
-With more local artists and makers than ever this year, there's sure to be something that catches your eye.
+We’ve always been keen to promote local craftsmen and women at the Fair, both those pursuing a more traditional line, as well as those more contemporary, from photographers, jewellers and potters, those working with leather, wool, wood, slate and so on, through to thatchers, bakers and wheelwrights.
+This year the Devon Guild of Craftsmen were back on the Green exhibiting, demonstrating and providing perhaps the odd early Christmas present!